wger-project/helm-charts/README.md

 helm upgrade \
   --install wger github-wger/wger \
-  --version 0.1.3 \
+  --version 0.1.4 \
-  --namespace wger \
+  -n wger \
   --create-namespace
-  --values values.yaml
+  -f values.yaml
 ```

-This will install the chart with the defaults, stated in `values.yaml`.
-If you need to override values, you can add a values.yaml file and set the new values there.
-They are fine if you are testing wger out, but should be changed for production.
+First you may want to make a copy of [values.yaml](https://github.com/wger-project/helm-charts/blob/master/charts/wger/values.yaml) and modify it for your needs.

 Please see the [parameters section](#parameters).